Term: 2019 - 2022

 - WUI Subcommittee

 - Chatfield Watershed Authority, Past Chair

 - Criminal Justice Coordinating Committee

 - Colorado Counties, Inc. Front Range Region, Past President

 - Jefferson County Communities That Care Key Leaders

 - Jefferson County Economic Recovery Task Force (COVID-19)

 - Board of Governors

 Originally from Chicago, Lesley moved to Denver in 1989 after obtaining her master’s degree in journalism from the University of Illinois.
-Lesley and her family have called Jefferson County home for twenty-four years.
-She is married to former Colorado Senate Minority Leader and attorney Mike Feeley, who was elected to the West Metro Fire Board in May of 2018.
-Their daughter, Grace, is a sophomore at Lakewood High School who’s active in choir and speech and debate.
-They live in unincorporated south Jefferson County with their three rescue dogs, Lola, Peaches and Maisy.
+Her family has called Jeffco home for 27 years.
+Lesley and her husband, Mike Feeley, chose to raise their daughter, Grace, in Jeffco because of its excellent schools and quality of life.
+Grace graduated from Lakewood High School's IB Program and now attends University of San Francisco.
+Mike – an attorney and former Colorado Senate Minority Leader – was elected to the West Metro Fire Board in 2018.
+They live in unincorporated south Jefferson County with their two rescue dogs, Peaches and Maisy.
 They enjoy hiking, reading and traveling.

 Learn more about Commissioner Dahlkemper, her priorities and goals as she serves the citizens of Jefferson County via the video below.